vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 # m/z range filtering with specified minimum and maximum m/z value
 $ exfilms -i (or --inputDirectory) "/path/to/input/directory/" -r (or --mzRange) --minMZ <number> --maxMZ <number>
 ```
-Default: The minimum and maximum m/z value will be set to 0 and last recorded m/z found in the mass spectra array respectively.*
+Default: The minimum and maximum m/z value will be set to 0 and last recorded m/z found in the spectra respectively.*
 > *Note: When defining these flags, please ensure that the value defined for `--maxMZ` is greater than that of `--minMZ`.*

 <br><br>